yueyangming/BMIP-Assignment/README.md

 Harold (Finch)

-If you find any bugs, feel free to contact me at   447903563@qq.com    or just talk to me..
+If you find any bugs, feel free to contact me at   447903563@qq.com    or just talk to me directly during class (breaks)